Call 01480 8-9-10-11 | Email Us | Mon-Fri 9am–5pm | Customer Login | Vacancies | Videos

 If you're on a budget, a 2-post car lift may be the better choice because they generally cost less.
 However, the price should be considered in conjunction with the type of service you want to offer customers, the manufacturer’s offering and the quality of construction.

-A 4-post lift uses a runway to raise by the wheels, so it doesn't offer as much open space underneath the vehicle.
-You can almost get full access to the undercarriage from a 2-post lift, though.
+A 4-post lift has parallel platforms, which you drive onto, so it doesn't offer as much open space underneath the vehicle.
+You get full access to the underside of the vehicle from a 2-post lift, though.

 2-post Car Lift Design

-We offer two very distinct types of design, which we term European-style vehicle lifts (electro-mechanical) and US-style lifts (electrohydraulic).
-The lifts can feel very different in how they operate, how they mount the vehicle and the level of maintenance that’s required.
+We offer two very distinct types of design, which we term European-style vehicle lifts (electro-mechanical) and US-style lifts (electro hydraulic).
 Our European-style lifts are made by Spanish-manufacturer Cascos who have been making lifts since 1965.
-Meanwhile, our US-style lifts include our Luxus models — which are our flagship hydraulic lifts.
+Meanwhile, our US-style lifts include our Luxus models, our flagship hydraulic lifts.

 How Do I Choose the Right 2-post Vehicle Lift?